Communicate in a space where you don’t have to compete with other ads. At no extra cost, make this marketing channel work for your small business.

 How to get your design to look professional

-- Keep your signature to the point and tailored to your brand.
-Identify the sender and make it clear what their role is within the organization.
+- Keep your business email signature to the point and tailored to your brand.
+Identify the Sender and make it clear what their role is within the organisation.

-- People don’t always scroll to the bottom, so optimize your design to communicate effectively.
-Prioritise the important information at the top of your design.
+- People don’t always scroll to the bottom.
+Optimise your design to communicate effectively.
+Prioritise by including the important information at the top of your email footer design.

-- Keep it short and sharp.
-Don’t include more than 7 lines.
+- Keep it short and sharp, no more than 7 lines.
 Don’t add your cat’s name, your fave local pub, or an inspirational quote.
-It’s not your memoire.
+A professional business email signature is not a memoir.

 - Use scale, colour, and font weights to visually signal to your email recipients which elements of your signature they should read first.

 - Align your design to the left.
-The difference between a neat, organised and effective signature, and one that just looks thrown together is alignment.
-The step below to convert your design to HTML will use properties of a table to align elements.
+The difference between a neat, organised, effective and elegant email signature, and one that just looks thrown together, is alignment.
+The step below explains how to convert your design to HTML and uses properties of a table to align elements.

 - Use only 2 font colours.
-Black font is easiest to read on screens plus choose a second colour from your logo/branding for spice.
+Black font is easiest to read on screens.
+Choose a second colour from your logo/branding for spice.
 More and your email footer design will look cluttered.

-- Choose one web-safe font for your design.
-Choosing something fancy, means that if your reader doesn’t have that specific web font installed on their computer, they only instead see a fallback font in their email.
-So, go for a simple solution.
-Choose a web-safe typeface such as Arial or Times New Roman and use their variations.
-You can use bold font (a different font weight) or larger size to highlight information.
+- Choose a websafe font for your email signature design.
+Choosing something fancy is taking a risk.
+If your reader hasn’t installed that specific font on their computer, they will only see a fallback font in their email footer.
+Go simple.
+Choose a websafe typeface such as Arial, Times New Roman or a variation from the same font family.
+You can use bold font (a different font weight) or a larger size to highlight information.

-- Make sure its mobile friendly.
+- Make sure it’s mobile device friendly.
 Narrow designs work on small and large screens.
 Test your design on smartphones and tablets.

 - Use your email signature as a marketing tool.
 You can promote your podcast, services, latest article or next conference.

-How to convert your design into HTML so it renders properly on most device screens and the links and images are clickable
+How to convert your professional email signature design into HTML so it renders properly on most device screens and the links and images are clickable

 Most email clients don’t render email signatures perfectly, even those coded with HTML.
 And we mean 100% perfect, not a single pixel out of place.
 Like viewing a web page on Chrome versus seeing it on Safari, each email app has its own way of interpreting the code.

-HTML coded signatures keep mail apps playing by a standardised “uniform look” rules, even if there’s minor discrepancies in the way they render.
-Ensure your email signature works across most email apps by translating your design to HTML.
+HTML coded signatures keep mail apps playing by a standardised “uniform look” rules, even if there is minor discrepancies in the way they render.
+Ensure your professional email signature format works across most email apps by translating your design to HTML.

 How to add images

-All images in the signature need to be hosted somewhere like Google Drive or on your website.
-This is because the HTML image elements need a source URL and those images need to be pulled from some online server in order for the emails to render correctly.
+All images in the professional signature need to be hosted somewhere like Google Drive or on your website.
+This is because the HTML image elements need a source URL.
+Those images need to be pulled from some online server for the emails to render correctly.

 In the WordtoHTML tool,